npmcomponent/ramitos-subdomain.js/readme.md

 # subdomain.js

-get the subdomain from a url
+get the subdomain from an url

 ## installation